thingsboard/thingsboard.github.io/products/thingsboard-pe/eula.md

 **WHEREAS**, the Licensor is ready to provide such the License for usage of the Software under the terms and conditions set forth herein, the Parties, in consideration of the foregoing premises and realizing reciprocal obligations, contained in this Agreement, have agreed as follows:

-In compliance with the terms and conditions of this End­ User License Agreement (hereinafter referred to as the “License agreement”/“Agreement”), ThingsBoard OU (hereinafter referred to as the “Licensor”/“We”) hereby grants Licensee (hereinafter referred to as the “Licensee”/“You”)      (hereinafter collectively referred to as “Parties”) a limited, personal, non-sublicensable, non-transferable, royalty-free, nonexclusive right  to use the Software on the territory only for Licensee’s personal use in accordance with any documentation that accompanies the License and under the terms set forth herein (hereinafter referred to as the “License”).
+In compliance with the terms and conditions of this End­ User License Agreement (hereinafter referred to as the “License agreement”/“Agreement”), ThingsBoard, Inc. (hereinafter referred to as the “Licensor”/“We”) hereby grants Licensee (hereinafter referred to as the “Licensee”/“You”)      (hereinafter collectively referred to as “Parties”) a limited, personal, non-sublicensable, non-transferable, royalty-free, nonexclusive right  to use the Software on the territory only for Licensee’s personal use in accordance with any documentation that accompanies the License and under the terms set forth herein (hereinafter referred to as the “License”).
 Herewith, under the territory must be understood a territory of the whole world.
 This Agreement cannot be understood as an agreement for sale in any way.

 <p style="text-align: center; font-size: 1.17em; font-weight: bold;">GENERAL USE CONDITIONS</p>